akshaya-venkatesh8/powerpuff-girls/README.md

 # Powerpuff girls
-A shooting game with powerpuff girls vs mojo jojo built with Java and libGDX
+A shooting game with *Powerpuff Girls* vs *Mojo Jojo* built with Java and libGDX